stgisi414/Learntube/bugs.md

 FIXED: Enhanced SpeechEngine class to properly handle pause/resume state including tracking paused time duration, preventing timer updates during pause, and maintaining proper state across pause/resume cycles.
 Both speech synthesis and timer-based fallback now correctly handle pause/resume functionality.

-Bug 7: Next Segment Button Not Working ❌ NEW
+Bug 7: Next Segment Button Not Working ✅ COMPLETE
 This is a critical UI bug affecting lesson progression.

 Problem: The "Next Segment" button is not functioning properly.
 When clicked, it doesn't advance to the next segment as expected.
 Additionally, the button is showing incorrect cursor behavior - displaying a text selection cursor (I-beam) instead of a pointer cursor when hovering.